RocketRace/rocketrace.github.io/decadv-2024.md

 towards it without realizing.
 It feels immensely satisfying to have these moments of revelation, though.
 Divine even.

+*Update:* I went ahead and added the border.
+I decided to also add a button to take a walk in the forest, which hides the navbar from view and automatically scrolling the page down at a leisurely pace.
+That's my attempt at reconciling the two different directions on the page -- which in effect is my "solution" to the tension at the core of it.
+I guess I can't help but to imprint my own interpretation on the work.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023